Soulfully Made » Main Dish » Slow Cooker Corned Beef and Cabbage

 • Onion: A yellow or white onion works best for this recipe.

-• Garlic: Peel garlic cloves and add them into the slow cooker whole.
+• Garlic: Peel garlic cloves and add them to the slow cooker whole.

 • Potatoes: Use small new potatoes or Yukon gold potatoes, if using larger potatoes cut them into chunks, for best results.